 When it comes to cooking a turkey, remember that it is essential it is cooked through properly.
 There are lots of ways of telling if it’s cooked (such as piercing the flesh at the thickest past and seeing if the juice runs clear, or if the leg falls away from the body when gently pulled).
 However, the only way to absolutely, without doubt know that the turkey is safe to eat, is by ensuring the internal temperature reaches and/or exceeds 74°C (165°F).

-Invest in a digital thermometer (I have this one in white from Thermapen, but they have lots of fun colours and patterns to choose from) and you’ll never be left wondering if the roast is ready to serve again.
+Invest in a digital thermometer (I have one from Thermapen, but they have lots of fun colours and patterns to choose from) and you’ll never be left wondering if the roast is ready to serve again.
 This is even more important if you are cooking for a child, pregnant or elderly person, as food poisoning can be fatal.

 Push the tip of the thermometer into the thickest part of the meat, between the breast and thigh.
 Stop just before you touch the bone and hold still for just 3 seconds.
 Thermapens are so highly sensitive that you’ll see the temperature dance around a little as the meat continues cooking after being removed from the oven.